-There are plenty of reasons why someone would or should consider refinancing (if possible).
-Traditionally speaking, the number one reason that people would refinance a loan is to get a lower interest rate.
+There are plenty of reasons someone would or should consider refinancing (if possible).
+Traditionally, the number one reason people would refinance a loan is to get a lower interest rate.
 This usually translates into lower payments.
-Lower interest and cheaper payments are probably worth it by themselves however, there are few other benefits that you might want to consider.
+Lower interest and cheaper payments are probably worth it by themselves; however, there are a few other benefits that you might want to consider.

 - Pay less on the loan overall – a result of lower interest